 That’s where the fun comes in.
 By doing some tinkering, you might find that your humble CPU is hiding some serious horsepower.
-You could very well crank a 4GHz processor up to 4.5GHz or 4.6GHz for instance.
+You could very well crank a 4GHz processor up to 4.5GHz or 4.6GHz (or higher), for instance.
 With some serious cooling power, you might even push it to 5GHz.
 But your mileage will vary, because like we said, no two chips are alike.

 Exciting, right?
 Depending on your luck, you might have a processor that is capable of running much, much faster than it currently is, like a caged cheetah.
 Or a surprisingly quick tortoise.

 There’s only one way to find out.

 When you overclock a processor a couple things happen.
 The chip runs hotter, and it uses more power.
 Both of those factors can be a problem if your PC has a barebones cooler.

 If you want to get serious power out of your processor, you might want to invest in some high quality cooling.
 You don’t have to spring for full-loop liquid cooling if you’re just looking to squeeze out a couple more clock cycles, but you might want to have a look at high performance fans or other cooling solutions.